Meet our Members

 Below you can find biographies and attendance details of all Members of the South Downs National Park Authority.

-Vanessa has lived in the Cuckmere Valley for the past 16 years and is a Councillor for Cuckmere Valley Parish Council.
-Two of the most visited destinations in the SDNP are in this parish: Cuckmere Haven and the Seven Sisters Country Park.
+Vanessa has lived in the Cuckmere Valley, East Sussex for the past 20 years and is a councillor for Cuckmere Valley Parish Council.
+Two of the most visited destinations in the South Downs NP are in this parish: Cuckmere Haven and the Seven Sisters Heritage Coast.

 Her background is in the music industry, arts and heritage, and feels lucky that the South Downs is well served with world class museums & galleries.
 The stunning historic villages, with their heritage buildings and the landscapes that surround these special places, are layered with stories.
-Tackling the conservation of these heritage sites whilst at the same time acknowledging the reality of the climate & ecological emergency is of great interest to Vanessa and something which she hopes can contribute towards through her Heritage MA, (studying at Sussex University).
+Tackling the conservation of these heritage sites whilst at the same time acknowledging the reality of the climate & ecological emergencies is a priority for Vanessa.

-Vanessa is also a mentor for the charity The Girls Network, which aims to support girls from disadvantaged backgrounds and have volunteered at Charleston Farmhouse and Towner Eastbourne.
-Vanessa spends a lot of time exploring the Downs around where she lives, either by running or on a mountain bike.
+She has, in the past, volunteered at Charleston Farmhouse, Towner Eastbourne and for the Girls Network, a charity which aims to support girls from disadvantaged backgrounds.
+She spends a lot of time exploring the Downs around where she lives, either by running or on a mountain bike.

 VR Register of Pecuniary and Other Interests Form